fjprichard/PyAFBFdb/README.rst

-The Package PyAFBFdatabase is intended for the creation and management of database of image textures generated with the python `PyAFBF <https://fjprichard.github.io/PyAFBF/>`_.
+The Package PyAFBFdb is intended for the creation and management of database of image textures generated using `PyAFBF <https://fjprichard.github.io/PyAFBF/>`_.

 Package features
 ================